J.C. Ngando

 Jean-Claude "J.C."
-Ngando Mbende (born 20 November 1999) is a professional footballer from Cameroon.
-He plays as a midfielder and was selected by Vancouver Whitecaps as the fifth overall pick in the 2023 MLS SuperDraft.
+Ngando Mbende (born 20 November 1999) is a Cameroonian professional footballer who plays as a midfielder for Vancouver Whitecaps FC.

 Early life

 Born in Douala, Cameroon, Ngando moved to France at the age of seven where he would go on to play second team football for Paris FC and Amiens SC.
 With football in Europe suspended by the COVID-19 pandemic and no professional contract he evaluated his options and decided to look for a new opportunity which he later called “the best decision of my life”.
 He then attended University of North Carolina Greensboro after being assisted into a scholarship by the FFFUSA programme.
 He was named the 2021 South Conference Freshman of the Year, and in 2022 was the South Conference Player of the Year, and he was chosen for both the NCAA Division I All American First Team and All-South Region First Team.
 In 2021 he had scored 5 goals in 15 appearances, and in 2022 in 23 matches Ngando scored 4 goals and was credited with 14 assists.